sonic-net/sonic-mgmt/docs/testplan/trex/pytest_trex_test_hld.md

 ### 4.1 RDMA Test

-Below is part of RDMA test cases that we adapted on local SONiC version.
+This contribution started from fixing the test gap: https://github.com/sonic-net/sonic-mgmt/issues/6733 Below is part of RDMA test cases that we adapted on local SONiC version.
 We plan to adapt the RDMA test cases with community master version first.
 Then other modules are going to be adapted too.

 | Case | Objective | Test Setup | Expected Control Plane | Expected Data Plane |